llfung/ODR-BINDy-DySMHO-Benchmark/README.md

 - [matplotlib](https://matplotlib.org/) 3.4.3
 - [GAMS](https://www.gams.com/)
 	- [CONOPT](http://www.conopt.com/) Nonlinear solver (license is required for large instances)
-	- See [here](https://www.markdownguide.org/basic-syntax/) for configuration instructions
+	- See here (missing link from original repo!!) for configuration instructions

 ### Hardware requirements
 DySMHO requires only a standard computer with enough RAM to support the in-memory operations.
 The code has been tested on the following systems: